In This Moment: Godmode (2023–2024)

 On January 28, 2023, it was announced that the band was entering the studio to begin recording for their upcoming eighth studio album.
 Maria Brink stated on Instagram, "The recording of the new ITM album is about to begin...we cannot wait for you all to hear what we are conjuring up".
 On March 23, the band released the song, "I Would Die for You".
 The song is featured on the John Wick: Chapter 4 soundtrack, for the John Wick: Chapter 4 film.

 On April 11, In This Moment announced "The Dark Horizons Tour" with Motionless in White.
 The tour started on July 8 and featured Fit for a King and From Ashes to New as special guests.
 On July 8, while on "The Dark Horizons Tour" with Motionless in White, the band performed two songs, "The Purge" and "Sacrifice".
 The band also announced that the studio version of "The Purge" would be released on July 18.
 Along with the song's release, the band announced their upcoming eighth studio album, Godmode, released on October 27, 2023.
 They also announced a co-headliner tour with Ice Nine Kills, with support from Avatar and New Years Day.
 On August 22, 2023, the band released album's title track as the second single.
 On September 20, 2023, the band released their cover of Björk's "Army of Me" on streaming music services as their third single.
 On August 21, 2024, a music video for the song, "Sanctify Me" was released.
 On the same day, the band announced a North American tour titled "The Godmode Tour Part 2".
 It ran from August to December and featured Kim Dracula, Nathan James, and Mike's Dead.

+Witch (2025–present)

 On July 15, 2025, the band released a song titled "Heretic" featuring Australian singer and musician Kim Dracula.
+On May 29, 2026, the band released the song "Sleeping with the Enemy".
+On July 17, 2026, the band announced their ninth studio album, Witch, which was released on August 28, 2026.
+It is the band's first album with their new label, Better Noise Music.
+On the same day, the album's third single, "Crawl", was released.